-Paracetamol should be given to prevent vaccination fevers.
+Myth 4: Paracetamol should be given to prevent vaccination fevers

 Giving paracetamol routinely after vaccinations to prevent fevers may lessen the efficacy of the immediate antibody response to the vaccine, as shown in a 2009 study of more than 400 infants receiving routine vaccinations.
 Although regular use of paracetamol for the prevention of post-vaccination fevers is not recommended, it can be given sparingly to lessen discomfort in babies and children who experience discomfort due to post-vaccination fevers over 38°C. There is no evidence of negative effects on the body’s immune response in the long term.

-My child doesn’t need to be vaccinated and will be protected from disease due to herd immunity since everyone else is receiving vaccinations.
+Myth 5: My child doesn’t need to be vaccinated and will be protected from disease due to herd immunity

 Herd immunity occurs when a sufficient enough number of a population is vaccinated to a specific disease to protect those who have not developed immunity.
 The herd immunity percentage threshold differs according to the risk of transmission of a disease and is not foolproof.
 For infections such as measles, where there is a high transmission rate, communities with immunisation rates as high as 85 – 90% still see frequent outbreaks and complications of the disease.
 Herd immunity does not protect your child at the same level as vaccinations do and is not a substitute to getting vaccinated.

-Natural infection allows for better immunity instead of vaccinations.
+Myth 6: Natural infection allows for better immunity instead of vaccinations

 It is true that natural infection usually causes better immunity than vaccinations in most instances.
 This is because when an infection is naturally acquired, the body is exposed to a much higher dose of virus or bacteria, resulting in more severe symptoms and a greater immune response.
 In contrast, vaccinations use the smallest dose of the virus required to generate a protective immune response.
 Hence, higher levels of immunity from vaccines are acquired only after several vaccine doses.